d99kris/nchat/README.md

     USE_PAIRING_CODE=1 nchat -s

-### 7. No QR code is shown when setting up WhatsApp?
+### 7. No QR code is shown when setting up WhatsApp / Signal?

 By default nchat will attempt to detect if the system is capable of viewing images using a GUI image viewer, and if detected (indicated by "has gui" in